corn-mendoza/PCF-DotNet-Workshop/README.md

 ##### Session 3 (Advanced/Optional): PCF and SQL Server Integration

+A half-day workshop focused on the basics of using Microsoft SQL Server with Pivotal Cloud Foundry.

 -	Lab 3: [Introduction - Powerpoint]()

 	*Advanced workshop focused on the integration of Microsoft SQL Server with Pivotal Cloud Foundry.
 Presentation topics include cloud native design, data migration, and security requirements.
 This is a hands-on workshop is designed to help developers create .NET applications from scratch and make changes to quickly enable SQL Server scaffolding and then update the application to take advantage of PCF.*